AFTER QUEER STUDIES: LITERARY THEORY AND CRITICAL INTERPRETATION, co-editor with E.L. McCallum, under contract with Cambridge UP

 How has neoliberalism altered the legal, economic, and discursive structures through which we narrate kinship?
 In what ways has the biopolitical restructuring of privacy, property, and debt eroded and redefined the kinship relations of the traditional nuclear family?
 What retrenchments are emerging around hetero- and homo-normative kinship, and what potentialities for queer relationality—untethered from biology, blood, and the state—are being explored in contemporary queer literature?
 To answer these questions, this project focuses on kinship narratives that dramatically foreground the entwined queering of familial and narrative structure that has arisen in the post-millennial period.
 This book draws on kinship theory, narrative theory, and queer theory to study an expansive archive of contemporary literature, from authors such as Maggie Nelson, Alison Bechdel, Octavia Butler, Tony Kushner, and Indra Das.

-Additional essays in progress on inchoate kinship in Alison Bechdel’s Are You My Mother?, Samuel Delany’s hermeneutics of eroticism, cheating plots in contemporary fiction, and the horizons of queer narrative theory.
+Additional essays in progress or forthcoming on inchoate kinship in Alison Bechdel’s Are You My Mother?, Samuel Delany’s hermeneutics of eroticism, cheating plots in contemporary fiction, and the horizons of queer narrative theory.